Kindergarten

 Learning Outdoors with Outdoor Play and Learning (OPAL)

-We are proud to be an OPAL (Outdoor Play and Learning) school.
 OPAL is a UK-developed programme that recognises the value of outdoor play as a powerful tool for learning, development, and wellbeing.
+Through OPAL, our campus will offer:

 • A variety of safe, engaging outdoor play zones